FrontMatter/web-documentation-nextjs/content/docs/settings.md

 - Default: ``

 > More information on how to use it can be found in the [data files view](/docs/dashboard#data-files-view) section.

+### frontMatter.file.preserveCasing

+Specify if you want to preserve the casing of your file names from the title.

+- Type: `boolean`
+- Default: `false`

+> More information on how to use it can be found in the [preserve the casing for your file names](docs/content-types#preserve-the-casing-for-your-file-names) section.

 ### frontMatter.framework.id